Right whale

-Naming
+Etymology

 A common explanation for the name right whales is that they were regarded as the right ones to hunt, as they float when killed and often swim within sight of shore.
 They are quite docile and do not tend to shy away from approaching boats.
 As a result, they were hunted nearly to extinction during the active years of the whaling industry.
 However, this origin is questionable: in his history of American whaling, Eric Jay Dolin writes:

 Despite this highly plausible rationale, nobody actually knows how the right whale got its name.
 The earliest references to the right whale offer no indication why it was called that, and some who have studied the issue point out that the word "right" in this context might just as likely be intended "to connote 'true' or 'proper,' meaning typical of the group."

 — E.J.
 Dolin, Leviathan: The History of Whaling in America, quoting a 1766 Connecticut Courant newspaper article.

 For the scientific names, the generic name Eubalaena means "good or true whales", and specific names include glacialis ("ice") for North Atlantic species, australis ("southern") for Southern Hemisphere species, and japonica ("Japanese") for North Pacific species.